telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/pdf-export/custom-data-source.md

 # Customize Data Source

-The PDF Export will normally use the configured data source to fetch all data pages.
+The PDF Export functionality normally uses the configured Data Source to fetch all data pages.

-This might not be always desirable.
+If this behavior is not desirable, customize the Data Source by using a different Data Source instance during the export in PDF.

-Since the Data Source does not support changing its configuration, we must use a different instance during export.
+The example below demonstrates how to switch to client paging during PDF export.

-##### Example - Switch to client paging during PDF Export
+###### Example

 ```html
   <div id="grid"></div>